Homelessness and rough sleeping

 Following your interview, the Housing Options Officer will assess your circumstances and make a decision on whether you will be provided with temporary accommodation either today (if already homeless) or in the future (if you are due to become homeless).

-If the council believe you are eligible, homeless and in priority need, you will be offered temporary accommodation.
+If we believe you are eligible, homeless and in priority need, you will be offered temporary accommodation.

-If the council do not believe you are in priority need, temporary accommodation will not be offered, and details of local services will be provided.
+If we do not believe you are in priority need, temporary accommodation will not be offered, and details of local services will be provided.

 The type of accommodation offered depends on the availability of accommodation in the area at the time.
 It could be a room in a hotel or B&B but where possible we will try and move you to self-contained accommodation as soon as something becomes available.
 Accommodation may also be provided outside of the area where you approached as homeless if nothing suitable is available locally.
 Your Housing Options Officer will discuss the options available with you.